Theme: Owning the Ground Beneath Our Feet: Resource Sovereignty, Monetary Independence, and the Architecture of African Wealth

 • Comparative development economics, African institutions, and governance frameworks

 Authors are invited to submit an extended abstract (400-600 words) or a full paper.
 Submissions must include the paper title, author names and affiliations, a 200-word abstract, five keywords, and JEL classification codes.
-All submissions must be in English.
+All submissions must be in English and made through the conference submission portal at https://joucon.com/portal/.

 The A.K.
 Fosu Prize will be awarded to the best paper presented at the conference.
 Early-career researchers and scholars based on the African continent are especially encouraged to submit.